 - Basic ethernet is slowest among all, which provide the s speed of 10Mbps.

-- Gigabit has the highest data transfer speed of 1Gbps.
+- Gigabit Ethernet has the highest data transfer speed of 1Gbps.
 This speed is 1o times more than Fast Ethernet.

 Gigabit Ethernet operates with the Twisted pair cable as well as Fiber Optic Cable, smoothly.

-These Frame sizes and bandwidths are calculated so that frame should not collide and should provide higher performance.
+These Frame sizes and bandwidths are calculated so that the frame should not collide and should provide higher performance.

 Fiber optic gives a higher performance as it has good electrical isolation.
 It can cover the distance up to 10 kilometers with the latest fiber optic mechanism.

 As it is being LAN technology, speed, durability, maintenance cost, and data transfer quality are the major parameters to make the decision.